Edited to Add: Looking back at this post from 2018, I thought we’d beaten them forever. I didn’t know they’d be back.

 Possibly too sensitive

-Your post is making me think about why I loved Inglourious Basterds so much.
-Tarantino made a ridiculous homage/revenge/fantasy/alternate history, but from the opening scene he made an argument that “This is what Nazis are, they are terrifying, and they use terror to turn you against your own humanity, and all of you lazy fucks who have been putting them in your movies as the cartoonish default villain have a lot to answer for.”
+Your post is making me think about why I liked Inglourious Basterds despite being prepared to hate it.
+Tarantino (who has his problems) made a ridiculous homage/revenge/fantasy/alternate history, but from the opening scene he made an argument that “This is what Nazis are, they are terrifying, and they use terror to turn you against your own humanity, and all of you lazy fucks who have been putting them in your movies as the cartoonish default villain have a lot to answer for.”

 I think it’s absolutely okay to mock Nazis and to look for the absurdity behind the snappy uniform and the master plan.
 I think it’s okay to parody Hitler’s temper tantrum in Downfall.
 I thought South Park pretty masterfully skewered The History/Hitler Channel by making the argument that maybe people who watch documentaries about Nazis all day long are just secretly really into Nazis.
 It’s like in Harry Potter when Fred & George start selling “U Know Who, U No Poo” in the joke shop during the darkest days of the war against Voldemort – some people are horribly offended because you guys, people died.
 But Harry/Rowling understand that you have to laugh at evil.
 You have to tear it down to size and look at how much of it is petty and banal.
 You have to make it ridiculous, because it hates to be made ridiculous….don’t you know it’s Eeeeeeeeeeevillllllllll?